-Farmers Weekly is working with a group of 14 leading farming businesses and organisations to bring the Future of Farming to New Scientist Live – from 10-13 October – and you can win tickets to join us.
+Farmers Weekly is working with a group of 14 leading farming businesses and organisations to bring the Future of Farming to New Scientist Live – from 10-13 October – and you can join us.

 The exhibit will include robotic milking, tracking microchipped slugs, speed-breeding new crop varieties, smart feeding to control greenhouse gases and crop mapping via satellite.

 New Scientist Live attracts more than 40,000 people of all ages who are interested in science and technology – people from outside the traditional recruiting grounds of farming families and agricultural colleges, who could bring fresh skills into agriculture.